PlaidCloud/plaidcloud-docs/content/en/docs/dw/pricing.md

 ### Parallelism Factor

 There is no additional cost per node.
+The compute cost of the DWS instance is the product of concurrency and parallelism plus the master node.

 Parallelism determines how many nodes are in the DWS instance.
 This is expressed as node count.
 The number of nodes determines how much compute power can be applied to any single query.
 By increasing the node count, the computational part of the query can be spread out over many CPUs.
 In addition, the storage throughput is multiplied by the number of nodes, which is very valuable when dealing with large datasets.